HunterPearce/SWE40006_Project/README.md

 The `appspec.yml` file contains the following sections:

 1. **version**: Specifies the version of the AppSpec format.
 In our case, it is `0.0`, the default version.
 2. **os**: Defines the target operating system.
-Since we are deploying to a Linux-based EC2 instance, we use `linux`.
+Since we are deploying to a Linux-based EC2 instance, we use `linux` Note: This can easily be changed.
 3. **files**: This section describes which files from the repository should be copied to the EC2 instance and their destination paths.
 For example, the `calculator` folder will be copied to `/var/www/html` on the EC2 instance, which is the default location for web content served by Apache.
 4. **hooks**: Defines lifecycle event hooks, which are custom scripts that run at various stages of the deployment process.
 These scripts handle tasks like installing dependencies or restarting the server.